vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGraphExplorationPhaseReport.md

 ---

 ## 5. Gain familiarity and experiment with C++11, C++14 and C++17
-The VulkanPlayground has adopted C++11 from the start, both the application testbeds and the vsg prototype library have been used to trial various C++11 features.
+The VulkanPlayground has adopted C++11 from the start, both the application test-beds and the vsg prototype library have been used to trial various C++11 features.
 C++11 is huge step forward for C++ programmers, enabling code to be cleaner, more succinct and more robust.

 Not all features of C++11 are useful for scene graphs - testing of std::shared_ptr<> found that it’s memory overhead compared to locally provided intrusive reference counting is prohibitive and precludes its use in the context of a scene graph where memory footprint and bandwidth are key bottlenecks.